Next post : ADHD: What are visual tactile cues and how to use them chevron-right

 Although you can experience these benefits by working with a friend or colleague physically present, many experience added benefits to focus through virtual body doubling, where you join a video call and work alongside others on screen.

-Flocks are online body doubling sessions used by ADHD professionals all over the world.
+FLOWN sessions (called flocks) are online body doubling sessions used by ADHD professionals all over the world.
 They help you to focus with ease, so that you can complete tasks and achieve what you're truly capable of.

 3. Make time for play and creativity